 The BAI requires all pig farms to register with their municipal or city veterinary office.
 Farms with 21 head or more need BAI farm registration.
 But honestly, even backyard farmers with 5 head should register.
 Here's why:

-- Priority access to government restocking programs — the DA allocated PHP 1.25 billion for the Swine Industry Recovery Project.
+- Priority access to government restocking programs.
+The DA allocated PHP 1.25 billion for the Swine Industry Recovery Project.
 Unregistered farms don't qualify.

-- PCIC insurance eligibility (more on this below)
+- PCIC insurance eligibility (more on this below).

-- Veterinary health certificates for animal movement — you can't legally sell or transport pigs without these
+- Veterinary health certificates for animal movement.
+You can't legally sell or transport pigs without these.

-- Quarantine clearances for inter-island transport
+- Quarantine clearances for inter-island transport.

 Registration is free.
 The form takes 30 minutes.
 There's no reason not to do it.

 Mandatory reporting: if you suspect ASF (sudden deaths, high fever, skin reddening, loss of appetite across multiple pigs), report to your municipal veterinarian within 24 hours.
-Hiding outbreaks doesn't protect you — it puts your neighbors' herds at risk and can result in penalties.
+Hiding outbreaks doesn't protect you.
+It puts your neighbors' herds at risk and can result in penalties.

 Livestock Insurance Through PCIC